poretsky/poretsky.github.io/android/smartvoice/index.md

 - German,
 - Greek,
 - Hebrew,
+- Hindi,
 - Italian,
 - Japanese,
+- Kannada,
+- Marathi,
 - Polish,
 - Portuguese,
 - Russian,
 - Spanish,
-- Turkish,
-- Hindi,
-- Bengali,
 - Tamil,
 - Telugu,
-- Kannada,
-- Marathi.
+- Turkish.

 Besides that, this synthesizer allows one to adjust voices separately.
 So, such parameters as volume, speech rate and voice pitch